Cadify/Cadify-User-Manual/docs/controls/cadifycontrols-advanced.md

 ## Dynamically change Minimum and Maximum values of a Control

-- For numerical controls like Spinbox Sliders there are also option to set up minimum and maxium values (starting and end points).
+- For numerical controls like Spinbox Sliders, there is also an option to set up minimum and maximum values (starting and end points).
-    For that set up some formula in Table Top Database:
+    For that, set up some formulas in the Table Top Database:

 | Target Cell        | Value       |
 |------------------|-------------|